 GREENSBORO, N.C. — Remember when everyone was worried about poppyseeds making you fail a drug test?
-Turns out that there's some truth to that, but it can easily be determined false by the levels registered.
+Turns out there's some truth to that, but it can easily be determined false by the levels registered.

-But now there are some concerns about CBD oil and drug tests, even though companies claimed it couldn't happen.
+Now, there are some concerns about CBD oil and drug tests, even though companies claimed it couldn't happen.
 In fact, it's so real companies are getting sued.

 CBD products are supposed to contain little to no THC.
 But research suggests some of them have more of the compound than they advertise.
 A 2017 study found that 18 of 85 products all had THC levels possibly high enough to cause impairment or intoxication.